 A virtual private network is a secure, encrypted “tunnel” between remote devices and the corporate network, but it can be a security threat when an endpoint is compromised.
 If a user connected to a VPN inadvertently clicks on a malicious link it can unleash malware that rides on top of the VPN to invade the corporate network.
 Best advice: Log off the VPN when you don’t absolutely need it.

-“Most employees don’t need the VPN if they’re just using G Suite services like email and meeting videos,” Jarvis said.
-“They should only need it to log into VPN for certain applications that are hosted inside of Iron Mountain.”
+“Most employees don’t need the VPN if they’re just using Google Workspace services like email and meeting videos,” Jarvis said.
+“They should only need it to log in to VPN for certain applications that are hosted inside of the company.”

-Although few people are going to coffee shops and libraries these days, they still may have reason to seek Wi-Fi hotspots.
-Perhaps it’s to save usage fees on mobile phones or to hop on a neighbor’s speedier network.
-That can be a problem, Jarvis says.
-“Threat actors know people are at home in some concentrated urban areas and will try to lure them to Wi-Fi access points with seemingly legitimate names,” he says.
+More people are starting to work from coffee shops, hotels, and airports again, so they need to be cautious when using free Wi-Fi or hotspots.
+Perhaps it’s to save usage fees on mobile phones or to hop on a neighbor’s speedier network, but threat actors will try to lure people to Wi-Fi access points with seemingly legitimate names.
 The owner of an access point can name it whatever he or she wants, so the fact that the ID is “Marriott” doesn’t mean it has anything to do with a hotel.

 Attackers may try to lure people into a false sense of security by pretending to require a password when none is needed.

 To keep your employees safe when working remotely and from personal devices, work with your IT and Information Governance teams to build the framework within which these decisions are made.